el-tocino/localcroft/DeepSpeech/DScustommodel.md

+### Don't use this anymore.

+Things have changed a good deal since it was written, and the .7 version has much different setup as well.

 ### Custom Modeling

 I've been fiddling with deepspeech a bunch of late, trying to improve its accuracy when it listens to me.